 Noble at least in the grand gesture with which

-I throw the dirty laundry that is me, in a washing-list, unto the course of things,
+I throw the dirty laundry that is me, in a washing-list, unto the discussion of things,

 And stay home shirtless.

 (You who comfort, who do not exist and therefore comfort,